omnetpp/docs.omnetpp.org/docs/articles/neuralnet-errormodels.md

 with more experience in neural networks than ourselves could achieve much more than we could, and the end result would be practical to be used in INET simulations.

+Our code can be found in the `topic/neuralnetworkerrormodel` branch of the INET repository.